 Local Government Provisions Main Operating Appropriations Bill H.B.
-96 Executive As Passed By House As Passed By Senate Sales and Use Taxes TAXCD115 Port authority agreements to provid e sales tax exemptions R.C.
+96 Executive As Passed By House In Senate Finance Sales and Use Taxes TAXCD115 Port authority agreements to p rovide sales tax exemptions R.C.
 4582.61, 4582.72, 5739.02 No provision.
 No provision.
-Prohibits port authorities from entering into agreements for non-public entities that allow the private party to benefit from the sales tax exemption on construction materials without first obtaining county commissioner approval, if the project is located outside the port authority's territorial jurisdiction.
+Prohibits port authorities from entering into agreements for non-public entities that allow the private party to benefit from the sales tax exemption on construction materials without first obtaining county commissioner approval.
 No provision.
 No provision.
 Excludes construction contracts between port authorities and private entities from the sales tax exemption for construction materials purchased for government buildings if the required approval has not been obtained.
 No provision.
 No provision.
-Prohibits a port authority from entering into a capital leaseback agreement for a project located outside the port authority' territorial jurisdiction without approval from the board of county commissioners in which the applicable property is located or, if the applicable property is located in more than one county, from each board of county commissioners of each county in which the development is located.
+Prohibits a port authority from entering into a capital leaseback agreement without approval from the board of county commissioners in which the applicable property is located or, if the applicable property is located in more than one county, from each board of county commissioners of each county in which the development is located.
 No provision.
 No provision.
 Defines "capital leaseback agreement" to mean the sale or transfer of property by a port authority to another person contemporaneously followed by the leasing of the property to the port authority.
 Fiscal effect: Potential increase in state and local sales tax revenue by limiting exemptions for construction materials to projects approved by county commissioners.

-Local Government Provisions Main Operating Appropriations Bi H.B.
-9 Executive As Passed By House As Passed By Senate TAXCD75 County sales tax refunds R.C.
+Local Government Provisions Main Operating Appropriations Bil H.B.
+90 Executive As Passed By House In Senate Finance TAXCD75 County sales tax refunds R.C.
 5739.132, Section 801.170 R.C.
 5739.132, Section 801.170 No provision.
 Eliminates interest on refunds of county sales and use tax on and after the bill's 90-day effective date, but continues to allow interest for refunds of state and transit authority taxes.
 Same as the House.
 Fiscal effect: Potential minimal revenue gains for county sales and use tax.
 Fiscal effect: Same as the House.
 Cigarette Taxes TAXCD79 County arts cigarette tax R.C.
 5743.021 R.C.
 5743.021 No provision.
 Expands the authority to levy a county cigarette tax for the benefit of an arts and cultural district to Summit County.
 Same as the House, but expands the authority to levy a county cigarette tax for the benefit of an arts and cultural district to Hamilton County.
 Fiscal effect: The net fiscal effect will depend on the tax rate levied by the county commissioners.
 Fiscal effect: Same as the House.
 Other Taxation Provisions TAXCD120 County sin taxes R.C.
-9.681, 307.673, 307.696, 307.697, 3381.17, 4301.421, 5743.024, 5743.323, 5743.511, 5743.52, 5743.521, 5743.54, 5743.55, 5743.56, 5743.57, 5743.59, 5743.60 5743.62, 5743.621 5743.63, 5743.631, and 5743.64; Section 801.320 No provision.
+9.681, 307.673, 307.696, 307.697, 3381.17, 4301.421, 5743.024, 5743.323, 5743.511, 5743.52, 5743.521, 5743.54, 5743.55, 5743.56, 5743.57, 5743.59, 5743.60, 5743.62, 5743.621 5743.63, 5743.631, and 5743.64; Section 801.320 No provision.
 No provision.
 Authorizes Cuyahoga County to expand its existing liquor, alcohol, and cigarette taxes, and levy a new tax on vapor and other tobacco products, to finance sports facilities, subject to voter approval of the tax expansion.